CALI Conference Call for Speakers

 Lesson Viewed

-This lesson is designed to provide you with an overview of the religion clauses (which include both the Establishment Clause and the Free Exercise Clause) of the First Amendment to the United States Constitution.
-The lesson is intended for students who have studied these issues in class, and who wish to refine their knowledge of these clauses.
+This lesson is designed to introduce you to the Establishment Clause of the First Amendment to the United States Constitution.
+It is one of a number of lessons on the religion clauses (which include the Establishment Clause and the Free Exercise Clause), and the first of several lessons on Establishment Clause issues.
+It is intended for students who have studied these issues and wish to refine their knowledge.

 Lesson Viewed

-Iowa Legal Research: Secondary Resources
+North Carolina Legal Research: Primary Resources

 Pages